lsst-dm/dm_dev_guide/build-ci/jenkins-stack-os-matrix.rst

 Monitoring the run status
 =========================

-Your new job is added to the top of the table on the `stack-os-matrix dashboard <stack-os-matrix>`_.
+Your new job is added to the top of the table on the `stack-os-matrix dashboard`_.
 Click on the row to see a detail page for the run.

 The pipeline diagram at the top of the detail page shows the status of the build on each supported platform.